 Corporate Responsibility

-Not only does Polus fully embrace ESG in its investing activities, but it also strives to be a socially responsible company.
+Polus strives to be a socially responsible company.
 The below provides an overview of how Polus manages the environmental, social and governance aspects of its business operations, focusing on our people, our community and our environment.

 Our People